kreeti/coding_convention/git.md

 * Do not upload credentials files or any secret file in git, add them in `.gitignore`

 * Always create new branch from master.

+* Always take pull from master branch before starting your work.

+* Use 'git diff' to see what changes you have done.

+* To work on different branch which is not your local branch , you have to retrack it.
+For this go to your master branch then use 'git fetch -p origin'

+* Delete unnecessary local branches.